vseloved/cl-nlp/README.md

-# CL-NLP — Lisp NLP tool-set
+# CL-NLP — Lisp NLP toolset

 Caution: this is vaporware!
 Come back in 2014, unless you want to contribute...